aardvark-platform/fablish/README.md

 To stay compatible, we reused Fable-arch's API and replaced the virtualdom backend with a custom code generator, which creates the HTML DOM via React [[3]].

-The overall architecture is
- - Elm architecture similar to fable-arch [[8]]
- - Fable-style API for building views
- - JavaScript code generator for building React DOM
- - WebSocket via Suave [[7]] provides DOM to static webpage
- - the webpage utilizes WebSocket and React to update and render the DOM
- - the overall application can either be fully hosted inside a browser, or by using a chromium window (which is included).

 ## When to use

 Fablish is useful if your use case looks like: